jyyyeung/stringpod/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `text-match` for local development.
+Here's how to set up `stringpod` for local development.

-1. Fork the `text-match` repo on GitHub.
+1. Fork the `stringpod` repo on GitHub.
 2. Clone your fork locally

     ```bash
-    git clone git@github.com:your_name_here/text-match.git
+    git clone git@github.com:your_name_here/stringpod.git
     ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.